-Did you know that an 8 ounce glass of milk has 8 grams of high-quality protein?
+Did you know that an 8 ounce glass of milk has 8 grams of high-quality protein and that protein is important for all age groups?
 Although most Americans meet their protein needs, many are seeking new options for sources of protein in their diets, and low-fat and fat-free dairy foods can help meet this need!

 The Institute of Medicine recommends that 10 to 35 percent of total daily calories should come from protein.
 That’s about 50 to 175 grams per day for a 2,000 calorie diet.
 Note: Calorie needs differ per individual, see choosemyplate.gov for guidelines.*